 Every student pursuing a degree in Journalism has to take a look at Southern Connecticut State University.
 Students who complete this degree state that they receive average early career earnings of journalism and mid-career earnings of $65,425.
 The setting in a large urban center is wonderful for scholars seeking out considerable choices for social networking, excitement, and discovery.

 Southern Connecticut State University is known for the success of military students and is ranked 406 best in the United States for veterans.
 77.0% of freshman students come back for their 2nd year.
 Go on a virtual tour to explore more about SCSU.

 Any student pursuing a degree in Journalism needs to take a look at Salem State University.
 Students from the Journalism major at Salem State University get 2.6% above the average graduate with the same degree.
 The specific location of Salem, Massachusetts, is wonderful for young people who desire a less busy, suburban region.

 Salem State University is known for a low crime rate, among the safest schools in the U.S..
 Don't worry if you're not from Massachusetts, you aren't going to feel like out of place at Salem State University.
 About 4.6% of undergrads come from another state.
 Go on a virtual tour to explore more about Salem State.

 Every student who is interested in Journalism needs to take a look at Suffolk University.
 Students from the Journalism major at Suffolk University get 1.5% above the average college grad with the same degree.
 Situated in Boston, Massachusetts, this university is right for young people who thrive in a city setting.

 Get more than 22 on the ACT?
 That is over the usual applicant score, so you have a good possibility of getting in.
-Due to the diverse campus at Suffolk, you'll have numerous opportunities to meet individuals from many cultures.
+Suffolk has an impressive student-to-faculty ratio of 13:1, so learners should have a lot of opportunities to work with their teachers.
 Go on a virtual tour to explore more about Suffolk.